zoglmannk/Morse-Code-Ninja/README.md

-    -o, --output          directory to use for temporary files and output mp3 files -c, --cache           directory to use for cache specific files -s, --speeds          list of speeds in WPM. example -s 15 17 20 -m, --maxprocs        maximum number of parallel processes to run -z, --racing          speed racing format
+    -o, --output          directory to use for temporary files and output mp3 files -c, --cache           directory to use for cache specific files -s, --speeds          list of speeds in WPM. example -s 15 17 20 -p, --pitchtone       tone in Hz for pitch.
+Default 700 -pr, --pitchrandom    random pitch tone from range [500-900] Hz with step 50 Hz for every trial -m, --maxprocs        maximum number of parallel processes to run -z, --racing          speed racing format
     -rr, --racingrepeat   repeat final repeat.
 Use with -z (Speed Racing format).